23011985uhi/wad2/README.md

 ## Monolith to microservices

 The project in its initial state has a ```Dockerfile``` which creates a single docker container as an ubuntu image.
 The first step was to create a ```docker-compose.yml``` file that would handle the creation of the containers and turn the project into a mutli container application.
-In the ```yml``` file the services can be defined to separate what is in each container and how the frontend, backend and postgresql database will be defined.
+In the ```yml``` file the containers for frontend, backend and postgresql database are defined as separate services and given their own port numbers.

 ![docker-compose img](https://github.com/23011985uhi/wad2/blob/main/docker%20compose%20yaml.PNG)